 - Violations of federal and state regulations: There are a wide variety of regulations, such as drug and alcohol testing, hours of service, vehicle marking, and maintenance.
 These regulations are in place for the protection of everyone on the roads.

 A fully loaded truck can weigh up to 80,000 pounds while the average passenger vehicle weighs about 4,000 pounds.
-The resulting collision between these two vehicles can result in catastrophic injuries, often to the passenger vehicle occupants.
+A resulting rollover collision between these two vehicles can result in catastrophic injuries, often to the passenger vehicle occupants.
 After a runaway trailer accident, you may be suffering from:

 - Fractured and broken bones